-Google Glass is a head-mounted display which borrows the shape of your everyday eyeglass.
+Google Glass is a head-mounted display that borrows the shape of your everyday eyeglass.
 Unlike the latter though, it is laced with a rectangular piece of glass, via which visual communication takes place.
 Its functions can be activated through voice and touch/swipe commands.

 Glass is meant to be the companion and extension of your smartphone.
-It is much like voice assistant and touch device, only this time with projected visual capabilities.
-Instead of picking up your smartphone to read notes and emails, Glass will offer visual display of the same much like using a projector.
+It is much like a voice assistant and touch device, only this time with projected visual capabilities.
+Instead of picking up your smartphone to read notes and emails, Glass will offer a visual display of the same much like using a projector.

-You can surf the internet, give map directions, take pictures, record videos and chat with friends.
+You can surf the internet, give map directions, take pictures, record videos, and chat with friends.

 All kinds of communication using Google glass are accomplished via: